wvteijlingen/conversationalist/README.md

       // We validate the user input to see if it is a valid string.
       // If not, throw an `InvalidInputError` which will automatically reprompt the user for input. if(typeof pastaType !== "string" || pastaType.trim().length === 0) {
-        throw new InvalidInputError("🤔 It doesn't seem we have that kind of pasta.
+        throw new InvalidInputError("We don't have that pasta.
 Please select a pasta from our menu.")
       }

       return {